 - Keep your decisions to a minimum

-- Focus on the long term
+- Focus on decades not days

 These days, index funds make things easier for the most avid defensive investors.
 It’s perfect for anyone more interested in anything other than the daily swings of the market.
-Relying on diversification and allocation become key to avoiding big losses.
+Relying on diversification and allocation are key to avoiding big losses.

 For indeed, the investor’s chief problem – and even his worst enemy – is most likely himself. – The Intelligent Investor

 The best investors understand their tendencies better than anyone.
 That’s not to say they’re impervious to mistakes.
 Rather, each mistake is carefully reviewed and filed away in their head.
 Over a lifetime, they tie dozens of ribbons around their finger as a reminder of what they can and can’t do.
 The smart investors accept their limitations and invest accordingly.